m3adi3c/git-global-status/README.md

 # Getting git status for all repos
-This repo will contain scripts for getting `git status` for all the repositories on your machine, assuming they all reside in the same directory.
+This repo will contain scripts for getting `git status` for all the repositories on your machine, assuming they all reside in the same central directory.
+If not, you have to specify the paths one by one, for all the repos.

 I know there are [lots](https://stackoverflow.com/questions/18757843/git-status-over-all-repos#18760535) of options for this, made by much more skilled people than myself.
 But I couldn't miss the oportunity to learn some more programming for this purpose.